apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/API-stability-of-generated-code.md

 ### Example changes

-There are three API bounderies to consider:
+There are three API boundaries to consider:
 - **HTTP**: the requests and responses sent over the network
 - **OpenAPI**: the description of the API using the OpenAPI specification
 - **Swift**: the client or server code generated from the OpenAPI document